 The process of filling in a new job opening can be costly in terms of time and money.
-Recruiters have the challenge to find a candidate that masters the required skills while fitting in the company culture, and on the opposite side, candidates have challenges in finding the right fit for their career.
+Recruiters have the challenge to find a candidate that masters the required skills, while fitting in the company culture.
+On the opposite side, candidates have challenges in finding the right fit for their career.

 The candidate journey

 The candidate journey describes the road taken by a candidate that applies for a job.

 As a recruiter you want to take into consideration all the touch points the candidate comes in contact with, and make sure you respond with consistency in all of them.

 It starts with the process of making the candidate aware of your company and your job openings.
 This stage is tricky to define.
 Because the active candidates might take the action to apply the moment they come in contact with your brand.
 For other candidates, it might take a lot of time and research before they make the decision to apply.

 As a company, you are not in control as to which touch point the candidate first comes in contact with.
 But you can optimise you channels, so they are interconnected and your brand is omnipresent.